-As a holder of record of Southern Union shares entitled to vote, you will receive an election form and other appropriate and customary transmittal materials.
+A: As a holder of record of Southern Union shares entitled to vote, you will receive an election form, a copy of the proxy statement/prospectus and other appropriate and customary transmittal materials.
 If you are a holder of Southern Union shares, the election form will allow you to specify the number of shares with respect to which you elect to receive cash and the number of shares with respect to which you elect to receive ETE common units.
-You must complete and return the election form on or before 5:00 p.m., New York time, on the twentieth day following the date on which the election form is mailed (or such other date as ETE and Southern Union shall agree).
+You must complete and return the election form on or before 5:00 p.m., New York time, on the twentieth business day following the date on which the election form is mailed (or such other later date as ETE and Southern Union shall agree).
+ETE and Southern Union will publicly announce the election deadline at least five business days prior to such deadline.
 An election form will be deemed properly completed only if accompanied by one or more certificates (or customary affidavits and, if required by ETE, the posting of a bond as indemnity against any claim made against ETE with respect to such certificate) representing all the Southern Union shares covered by such election form, together with duly executed transmittal materials included in the election form.
 ETE will make election forms available as may reasonably be requested from time to time by all persons who become holders (or beneficial owners) of Southern Union shares between the mailing date for the election form and the election deadline.
-For further information, please see the section titled "The Merger Agreement-Election Procedures" beginning on page 100.
+For further information, please see the section titled "The Merger Agreement-Election Procedures" beginning on page 102.
 If you need to obtain an election form, please contact Innisfree M&A Incorporated toll free at (877) 825-8906.
 (Banks and brokers may call collect at (212) 750-5833.)

 The election form and proxy card are separate documents and should each be completed in their entirety and sent to the appropriate addressee as directed in the instructions accompanying such materials.
 In lieu of completing a proxy card, you may also vote by telephone or on the internet.
-For further information, please see the section titled "Special Meeting of Southern Union Stockholders-How to Submit Your Proxy" beginning on page 39.
+For further information, please see the section titled "Special Meeting of Southern Union Stockholders-How to Submit Your Proxy" beginning on page 40.